rvbhute/config_files/README.md

 ## dotfiles

-Collection of system and application configuration files, including a few dotfiles
+Collection of system and application configuration files, including a few dotfiles.

 Resources to follow up: